-ELPM # 8 Students who transfer from one district to another and have been enrolled and eligible to test for two administrations, where the first administration is the initial year, and the students did not test but have current year composite scores.
+ELPM # 8.
+Students who transfer from one district to another and have been enrolled and are eligible to test for two administrations, where the first administration is the initial year, and the students did not test but have current year composite scores.

-ELPM # 9 Students with disabilities preventing access to one or more domains on the ACCESS assessment must be tested on domains which can be accessed.
+ELPM # 9.
+Students with disabilities preventing access to one or more domains on the ACCESS assessment must be tested on domains which can be accessed.

-- The North Carolina Department of Public Instruction will calculate an alternate composite score for any student who has a documented disability in an IEP or Section 504 Plan, preventing participation in one domain on the ACCESS for ELLs assessment.
+- An alternate composite score will be calculated for any student who has a documented disability in an IEP or Section 504 Plan, preventing participation in one domain on the ACCESS for ELLs assessment.
 This does not apply to students who participate in the Alternate ACCESS for ELLs assessment. - The alternate composite score established using this method will become the baseline for student progress in subsequent years and will count either positively or negatively.
 Students with disabilities who do not have at least three individual domain scores do not count against EL progress because they cannot attain an overall composite score.

-ELPM # 10 Students granted a medical exception by the North Carolina Department of Public Instruction in the current year or the previous year (only if the previous year is the initial ACCESS assessment).
+ELPM # 10.
+Students granted a medical exception in the current year or the previous year (only if the previous year is the initial ACCESS assessment).

-ELPM # 11 Students who are enrolled at a school after the North Carolina Department of Public Instruction designated enrollment deadline and were not required to take the ACCESS assessment during the test administration window.
+ELPM # 11.
+Students who are enrolled at a school after the designated enrollment deadline and were not required to take the ACCESS assessment during the test administration window.

-ELPM # 12 Students who take the regular ACCESS assessment in the prior year and take an ALT- ACCESS assessment in the current year.
+ELPM # 12.
+Students who took the regular ACCESS assessment in the prior year and take the Alternate ACCESS assessment in the current year.

-Note: The ALT- ACCESS assessment becomes the initial assessment to measure progress in future years based on Table 6.3.5.4.
-If the student returns to the regular ACCESS assessment, the original initial ACCESS assessment and year are used to measure progress in future years based on Table 6.3.5.4.
+Note: The Alternate ACCESS assessment becomes the initial assessment to measure progress in future years based on table 6.3.5.6.
+If the student returns to the regular ACCESS assessment, the original initial ACCESS assessment and year are used to measure progress in future years based on table 6.3.5.4.

-ELPM # 13 Eligible students who withdraw from North Carolina Public Schools during the testing window and do not have a WIDA ACCESS composite score, will not count against progress.
+ELPM # 13.
+Eligible students who withdraw from NC public schools during the testing window and do not have a WIDA ACCESS composite score, will not count against progress.